WebstaurantStore / Food Service Resources / Disposables / Different Types of Plastic

 Restaurant Equipment

-What is Polypropylene?
+1. What Is Polypropylene?

 Polypropylene, often abbreviated PP, is a thermoplastic polymer that is originally opaque in color, though it is often dyed using colored pigments.
 This hard plastic material is the second most common plastic produced around the world due to its excellent chemical and heat resistance.
 Sometimes manufacturers will add mineral fillers to polypropylene to create a harder plastic, but this mineral-filled polypropylene loses some of its flexibility and comes in a cloudy white color.

-• Features: Safe for use in freezers, microwaves, and dishwashers as well as under heat lamps.
-Chemical- and heat-resistant.
-BPA-free.
+• Features - Safe for use in freezers, microwaves, and dishwashers as well as under heat lamps, chemical- and heat-resistant, BPA-free

-• Common Uses: Disposable dinnerware/flatware, take-out containers, straws, hot-holding items.
+• Common Uses - Disposable dinnerware/flatware, take-out containers, straws, hot-holding items

-• Recycling Code: 5
+• Recycling Code - 5

 Restaurant Equipment

-What is Polyethylene?
+2. What Is Polyethylene?

 Often abbreviated PE, polyethylene is a thermoplastic homo-polymer that has excellent flexibility and impact strength.
 It is the most produced plastic in the world.
-While this material has a low melting point, it makes up for this with its lightweight design as well as its crack- and crush-resistant construction.
+While this material has a low melting point, it makes up for this with its light weight design as well as its crack- and crush-resistant construction.

 Restaurant Equipment

-What is Polyethylene Terephthalate?
+3. What Is Polyethylene Terephthalate?

 More commonly known as PET or PETE, polyethylene terephthalate is a thermoplastic polymer resin that is most commonly used as synthetic fiber to create polyester.
-When made into a plastic it is either rigid or semi-rigid, and in this form it is most often clear or transparent in appearance, though it can be dyed various colors.
-It is very useful, as it is crack- and crush-resistant while remaining lightweight.
+When made into a plastic, it is either rigid or semi-rigid, and in this form it is most often clear or transparent in appearance, though it can be dyed various colors.
+It is very useful, as it is crack- and crush-resistant while remaining light weight.

-• Features: Safe for use in freezers.
-Crack-resistant.
-BPA-free.
+• Features - Safe for use in freezers, crack-resistant, BPA-free

-• Common Uses: Drink bottles, chemical bottles, tape.
+• Common Uses - Drink bottles, chemical bottles, tape

-• Recycling Code: 1
+• Recycling Code - 1

 Restaurant Equipment

-What is Polystyrene?
+4. What Is Polystyrene?

-• Features: Polystyrene is safe for use in microwaves.
-BPA-free.
+• Features - Polystyrene is safe for use in microwaves, BPA-free

-• Common Uses: Disposable dinnerware/flatware, protective packaging, lids, trays.
+• Common Uses - Disposable dinnerware/flatware, protective packaging, lids, trays

-• Recycling Code: 6
+• Recycling Code - 6

 Restaurant Equipment

-What is Polycarbonate?
+5. What Is Polycarbonate?

 This material, often referred to as PC, is an engineered thermoplastic that is used when durability is your main concern.
 Clear in its original form, though it is often colored or darkened to be translucent, polycarbonate can be used in applications where glass-like transparency is needed.
-It is extremely impact- and heat-resistant as well, though it can be scratched or “crazed” fairly easily.
+It is extremely impact- and heat-resistant as well, though it can be scratched fairly easily.
 Unique to polycarbonate, this plastic also helps protect against UV rays.

-• Features: Safe for use in freezers and dishwashers.
-Impact- and heat-resistant.
+• Features - Safe for use in freezers and dishwashers, impact- and heat-resistant

-• Common Uses: Glasses/goggles, appliances like refrigerators or coffee machines, food storage containers.
+• Common Uses - Glasses/goggles, appliances like refrigerators or coffee machines, food storage containers

-• Recycling Code: 7
+• Recycling Code - 7

 Restaurant Equipment

-What is Foam (Expanded Polystyrene)?
+6. What Is Foam (Expanded Polystyrene)?

 EPS, or expanded polystyrene, is formed by taking beads of polystyrene, expanding them with steam, compressing them into a mold, and then steaming it again to form the final foam product.
 This foam material comes in a variety of densities to best suit its purpose.

-• Common Uses: Food/meat trays, egg cartons, cups, take-out containers.
+• Common Uses - Food/meat trays, egg cartons, cups, take-out containers

-• Recycling Code: 6
+• Recycling Code - 6

 Restaurant Equipment

-What is PVC?
+7. What Is PVC?

-• Features: Chemical- and impact-resistant.
+• Features - Chemical- and impact-resistant

-• Common Uses: Film, gloves, placemats, partitions.
+• Common Uses - Film, gloves, placemats, partitions

-• Recycling Code: 3
+• Recycling Code - 3

 Restaurant Equipment

-What is SAN?
+8. What Is SAN?

-• Features: Safe for use in dishwashers.
-Chemical- and heat-resistant.
-BPA-free.
+• Features - Safe for use in dishwashers, Chemical- and heat-resistant, BPA-free

-• Common Uses: Food storage containers, tumblers, drinkware.
+• Common Uses - Food storage containers, tumblers, drinkware

-• Recycling Code: 7
+• Recycling Code - 7

 Restaurant Equipment

-Tritan is a tough, break-resistant plastic material that was made to fill the need for BPA-free plastic in the market.
+Tritan™ is a tough, break-resistant plastic material that was made to fill the need for BPA-free plastic in the market.
 It is resistant to impact, cracking, shattering, and bending so you can rely on it to last in your establishment.
-It is an excellent, lightweight alternative to glassware due to its transparency, but it also has a nice hand-feel to promote a more high-end atmosphere that other plastics can’t offer.
-While the safety of Tritan was once contested by researcher George Bittner, more recent, intensive studies from Eastman, the developer of Tritan, have proven that Tritan is EA/AA-free and completely safe.
+It is an excellent, light weight alternative to glassware due to its transparency, but it also has a nice hand-feel to promote a more high-end atmosphere that other plastics can’t offer.

-• Features: Safe for use in freezers, microwaves, and dishwashers.
-Impact-resistant.
-BPA-free.
+• Features - Safe for use in freezers, microwaves, and dishwashers, impact-resistant, BPA-free

-• Common Uses: Bottles, tumblers, pitchers.
+• Common Uses - Bottles, tumblers, pitchers

-• Recycling Code: 7
+• Recycling Code - 7

 Restaurant Equipment

-What is Polylactic Acid Plastic?
+10. What Is Polylactic Acid Plastic?

 Abbreviated as PLA, polylactic acid plastic is a thermoplastic polyester material that is made from renewable resources such as corn starch.
 The main selling feature of PLA is that it is eco-friendly as it is made from renewable resources.
 However, the material cannot yet be produced at a large industrial scale, has a low melting point, and is fairly permeable so it cannot easily be used to store food long-term.
 When crystallized during manufacturing, this material can handle slightly higher temperatures.

-• Features: Safe for use in freezers.
-BPA-free and compostable.
+• Features - Safe for use in freezers, BPA-free and compostable

-• Common Uses: Straws, film wrap, deli containers.
+• Common Uses - Straws, film wrap, deli containers

-• Recycling Code: 7
+• Recycling Code - 7

 Plastic Recycling Codes